sandorbiba/sandorbiba/README.md

 const sandorBiba = {
    pronouns: "he" | "him",
    bio: ["I used to be an HR Professional, which I absolutely enjoyed, but now I haved decided to fulfill my childhood dream of becoming a programmer."],
-   code: [Javascript, Typescript, HTML, CSS],
+   code: [Javascript, Typescript, Go, HTML, CSS],
    technologies: {
       frontEnd: {
          js: ["React"],